-My first Mika Vainio experience was of mystic kind.
+My first Mika Vainio experience was of mysterious kind.
 In the beginning of 1993, I was studying in Tartu, Southern Estonia, which was all fine except it was clearly outside the coverage area of Finnish FM stations that were actually my preferred source for new music when living in the Northern part of Estonia.

 There was no chance to receive the broadcast of Radiomafia, a station for pop, rock and increasingly for electronic music.
 But on a sunny day when I was scanning the FM band, something strange happened.
 I was able to get Finnish stations for a while and when landing on Radiomafia frequency, I heard totally unique monotone noise with strange beeps.
 It sounded both weird and divine.
 The program host told the artist’s name to be ‘öö’ that sounded equally weird and I didn’t have any clue how it was spelled.
 FM super coverage did not happen again after that day but I was sold to the new, minimalist sound.